ShipSoft/FairShip/field/README.md

 ```

 where Bx, By and Bz are the components of the uniform field (in Tesla),
-valid for any x,y,z co-ordinate value.
+valid for any x,y,z coordinate value.

 5) [Constant](ShipConstField.h)